soffes/blog/published/2009-06-06-scratch-that-im-staying-in-oklahoma-city/scratch-that-im-staying-in-oklahoma-city.markdown

 ---
-title: Scratch that, I'm staying in Oklahoma City
+tags:
-categories: life
+- life
 ---

+# Scratch that, I'm staying in Oklahoma City

 So a few weeks ago I posted [that I was moving to Louisville](http://samsoff.es/post/moving-to-louisville).
 After having seconds thoughts and going back and forth on my decision, I'm going to stay here in Oklahoma City.